 It’s also important to note that borrowers who are considering refinancing their federal student loans will no longer be able to receive the benefits associated with those loans.
 That includes deferments, income-driven repayment plans, and in some cases, student loan forgiveness.

 Finally, even though rates are not necessarily as low as those offered by alternative lenders, the credit requirements are fairly high, so some borrowers may not be eligible based on their existing credit score, debt-to-income ratio, or past delinquencies, liens, and judgments that appear on their credit report and credit history.
 Similarly, some borrowers with excellent credit will likely find that alternative lenders offer far better rates.

 Alternatives to the Minnesota Student Loan Refinance Program

-If you aren’t approved for the SELF Refi Loan program, there are other options available which offer competitive rates and less stringent eligibility requirements.
+If you aren’t approved for the SELF Refi Loan program, there are other options available that offer competitive rates and less stringent eligibility requirements.
 However, keep in mind that your credit history will likely come into play, and those with good or excellent credit scores will secure the best rates while decreasing the likelihood of needing a cosigner.

 |Company||Fixed Rate||Variable Rate|

 |CommonBond||3.21% – 6.45%||2.60% – 6.08%||Learn More|

 For additional options, compare the best student loan refinance companies rated by our Editorial Team.